Jakub21/Tki-Wrapper/docs/reference/grid.md

 - No parameters

 ##### `setPointer`
-Moves pointer to position and changes span.
+Moves pointer to some absolute position and changes span.
 - Parameters
     - int `x` - Grid column to put next widget in
     - int `y` - Grid row to put next widget in